-Find recent 2018 Orange County shark sightings, detections and attacks on Google Maps including date, description of sighting and/or attack and any available video sightings.
+Find recent 2018 and 2019 Orange County shark sightings, detections and attacks on Google Maps including date, description of sighting and/or attack and any available video sightings.
 Over the last few years there has been an increase in shark sightings and attacks off the Orange County coast, Southern California and worldwide.